mp-se/stirplate/README.md

 I decided to build my own stir plate and I wanted to use a PWM controlled fan for optimal performance, which requires a microcontroller, since the esp8266 are quite cheap and I happend to have a few lying around this was the natural selection.
 This also enabled me to measure RPM of the fan and integrate with other things.
 I'm using this build for my yeast starters with good result and stability.
 Tests shows that this setup can handle a starter for up to 3 liters (I dont have a bigger glass vessel to test with).
 The first extension was to add a temperature probe so I can keep track of the wort temperature as well.

 This version can communicate with Blynk server and other software that can handle a standard http post request.
-With blynk it's also possible to remote control the device and change the speed if needed.
+With blynk it's also possible to remote control the device and change the power if needed (do override on the potentiometer).

 ![Yeast fermentation](img/stirplate.jpg)